celineguler/myblog/_posts/2023-08-29-Black-Holes'-High-Entropy.markdown

 <br>

 Quora highly disagrees that chaos and entropy are not interchangeable.
 Google's definitions mostly allign with Quora so we can also say Google agreed the statements.
-But doesn't matter since I'm going to clarify how we should sort both terms in the cast of Physics.
+But doesn't matter since I'm going to clarify how we should sort both terms in the cast of Physics at the end.